-I have no idea how much longer I will do this, but will keep at it as long as it feels right and believe I have something to say.
-Whatever happens from here, the time spent writing these blogs has definitely been worth it.
-I hope in some small way other have benefitted from what I have written.
-I’m also glad that my children will now have a written record of their dad’s thoughts on many things during this transitional period of his life.
-The challenge has definitely been worth it.
+I have no idea how much longer I will do this but will keep at it as long as it feels right and believe I have something to say.
+Whatever happens from here, the time spent writing these blogs has been worth it.
+I hope in some small way others have benefitted from what I have written.
+I’m also glad that my children will now have a record of their dad’s thoughts on many things during this transitional period of his life.
+The challenge has reaped many unforeseen rewards.

-We are all in the midst of writing our own stories each and every day.
+We are all authoring our own stories every day.
 Is the story unfolding the way you would like?
-Challenge yourself to live your life proactively and be a person of action.
-Far too many people wake-up one day and wonder what happened and regret the gap between the person they once wanted to be and the person they have become.
+Challenge yourself to live your life proactively.
+Far too many people wake up one day and wonder what happened and regret the gap between the person they once wanted to be and the person they have become.
 The key is to remember that it is never too late to take control of your own destiny (despite what happens).
 Be the hero of your own life and encourage others to do the same!

 - The Importance of Personal Discipline (capacity-building.com)

 - Making Writing a Habit (eclecticatticblog.com)

 - 100 Posts And What Have I Learned? (writingthegirl.wordpress.com)

 - Note 336 – The 7 advantages and 7 disadvantages of daily blogging (mywritingnotebook.com)

 - “Happiness Without a Good Work Ethic Is Pretty Impossible.” (happiness-project.com)